grzpiotrowski/sitevisor/README.md

 # SiteVisor
-SiteVisor is a Digital Twin ApplicaƟon for building monitoring and asset management, particularly for offices and industrial sites.
+SiteVisor is a Digital Twin Application for building monitoring and asset management, particularly for offices and industrial sites.
 The web applicatioon will simulate real world objects through a 3D digital twin, enabling users to see the site conditions, manage assets, and streamline maintenance tasks effectively.
 Check the [documentation](https://grzpiotrowski.github.io/sitevisor/) to learn more.

 ## Developing